Matsemann/Declaraoids/README.md

 ## Wat?[<sup>*</sup>](https://www.destroyallsoftware.com/talks/wat)

 Proxies allow us to insert *traps* on objects.
 This trap looks at the function you try to call (which obviously doesn't exist) and then creates it dynamically using the function name.

+Basically, this project allows you to call arbitrary functions, and then tries to implement those functions to do what you wanted.
+It only works for `find`, <strike>and shouldn't</strike> but could be extended to handle whatever you throw at it.
+In the future, us programmers won't have to think!

 For other fun with proxies, see [proxy-fun](https://github.com/mikaelbr/proxy-fun).

 ## Examples